GradleUp/magik/README.md

             version = "0.1"

             from(components["java"])
-        }.alsoSnapshot() // this clone the publication for snapshots
+        }.alsoSnapshot() // this clones the publication for snapshots
-        // eg: publishMavenPublicationToGithubRepository -> publishMavenSnapshotPublicationToGithubRepository
+        // eg: publishMavenPublicationToGithubRepository ->
+        //     publishMavenSnapshotPublicationToGithubRepository
     }
     repositories {
         github {
-            // this is superfluous since `github` is the default value
+            // this is superfluous since `github` is the default value, but this determines
-            // but this determines the token name to fetch and the publishing task name (eg: publishMavenPublicationToGithubRepository) name = "github"
+            // the token name to fetch and the consequent publishing task name
+            // eg: publishMavenPublicationToGithubRepository
+            name = "github"

             // this is mandatory instead: $owner/$repo on github domain